 - Across all devices

-The app that we can’t forget is the one that comes as standard.
+The app for storing photos that we can’t forget is the one that comes as standard.
 The iCloud app is already found on our iPhones and iPads, whether we want it or not.

 Most of the time, this app works in the background, telling us that we no longer have space to back up our iPhone photos.
 We forget that it is one of the best free cloud storage options available.